pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 ```
 sudo update-grub
 ```
 then press enter.
 You may have to enter your password when prompted.
 This will let GRUB recognize your Windows (loader).
-Now when you restart your computer you will have the option to select Windows (loader).
+Now when you restart your computer you will have the option to select Windows (loader) in GNU GRUB.
 You can move down to this and press enter to start Windows, or press enter on Ubuntu to start Ubuntu.
 Also keep in mind GNU GRUB has a timer.
 If you move or select anything in the time limit it will just default to the first option.
 Congratulations on dual-booting Ubuntu!

 <a name='dependencies'></a>
 ### Step 2: Installing Lasagne Depedencies on Ubuntu